Illinois Organizations

 -

-Illinois Division of Early Childhood
+Illinois Division for Early Childhood

 The Division for Early Childhood (DEC) of the Council for Exceptional Children (CEC) is a nonprofit organization advocating for individuals who work with or on behalf of children with special needs, birth through age eight, and their families.
 Support is provided for classroom teachers, child care providers, early interventionists, and higher education professionals / students who work with children with special needs and their families.